Collegiate soccer coach Jeremy Gunn among the best in the field

 Picked up by Palo Alto

 Major universities including Kentucky, Michigan and Stanford were looking for new head coaches the year Charlotte reached the championship game, and so they naturally set their sights on Gunn.
-He chose Stanford, which despite its enormous resources ranked 100th.
+He chose Stanford.

-Stanford University hired Gunn as its head men's soccer coach in 2012.
+Gunn had a lot of work to do making good on his promise to win a national championship.
+Despite its enormous resources, Stanford ranked 100th .

 He says he set out to create a culture "that brings out the best in each person and a greater output of a group," which sounds a lot like making people work harder.
-It wasn't always popular, but one could hardly argue with his success.
+He admits his approach didn't go over well with everyone.

+"I had to survive people trying to, you know, get me out of a job.
+And those are things that really take a toll on you as a person," Gunn said.

+"I made plenty of mistakes along the way, and there are things I would have done differently, but I am proud that I didn't get bullied into lowering standards."

 Then Gunn faced a new challenge: sustaining success.
 He not only found the right players to round out his team after losing superstars including Jordan Morris, he studied how multinational companies stayed hungry after big wins.